sunhwan/charmmdoc/source/crystl.rst

-Symmetry can also be used to block the dynamical matrix into several smaller matrices each corresponding to a different symmetry species, thereby greatly reducing the time needed for diagonalisation and automatically helping to identify the normal modes.
+Symmetry can also be used to block the dynamical matrix into several smaller matrices each corresponding to a different symmetry species, thereby greatly reducing the time needed for diagonalization and automatically helping to identify the normal modes.
 Symmetry blocking is not coded at the moment.